hiqsociety/realip/README.md

 * Follows the rule of X-Real-IP
 * Follows the rule of X-Forwarded-For
 * Exclude local or private address

+### How It Works.

+It looks for specific headers in the request and falls back to some defaults if they do not exist.

+The user ip is determined by the following order:

+X-Client-IP
+X-Original-Forwarded-For
+X-Forwarded-For (Header may return multiple IP addresses in the format: "client IP, proxy 1 IP, proxy 2 IP", so we take the the first one.)
+CF-Connecting-IP (Cloudflare)
+Fastly-Client-Ip (Fastly CDN and Firebase hosting header when forwared to a cloud function) True-Client-Ip (Akamai and Cloudflare)
+X-Real-IP (Nginx proxy/FastCGI)
+X-Forwarded, Forwarded-For and Forwarded (Variations of #2) ctx.RemoteAddr().String()

 ## Example